mikelove/alevin2bioc/vignettes/alevin2bioc.knit.md

 ## Importing alevin data with tximeta

-We will use *tximeta* ... [@tximeta].
+We will use *tximeta* to import the *alevin* counts into R/Bioconductor.
+The main function `tximeta` reads information from the entire output directory of *alevin* or *Salmon* in order to automatically detect and download metadata about the reference sequences (the transcripts) [@tximeta].
+It should work "out of the box" for human, mouse, and fruit fly reference transcripts from GENCODE, Ensembl, or RefSeq

 First we specify the path where the quantification data is stored.
 In this tutorial, the data is stored in an R package, so we need to use the `system.file` command.

-For typical use, you would not use `system.file`, but would just specify the path to the directory of the output from *alevin*.
+**Note:** For typical use, you would not use `system.file`, but would just specify the path to the directory of the output from *alevin*.

+**Second note:** when sharing *alevin* or *Salmon* datasets, make sure to share the entire output directory (you can `zip` or `tar` the directories to make them into a single share-able file).

 ```r